StevenCostiou/2024-TTQ-Extended-Analysis/README.md

 To reproduce our results:
 - download and install Jasp https://jasp-stats.org/
-- download the reproduction.jasp from our repo
+- download the replication.jasp file from our repo
-- open the reproduction.jasp file with Jasp
+- open the replication.jasp file with Jasp

 In addition, we provide the organized data used in the jasp analysis in the form of a csv file.